bhumit1204/bhumit1204/README.md

 - 👋 Hi, I’m Bhumit
 - 👀 I’m interested in Python Programing
-- 🌱 I’m currently learning BCA
+- 🌱 I’m going to pursue MCA
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me - bhumitkp8361@gmail.com

 <!---